Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-\textit{Approximately Monotonic Performance Measures.} The Benders cuts and initial cuts derived in Section \ref{s3:cuts} are valid because the performance measures they estimate are monotonic.
-The question arises: what if the cuts are only approximately monotonic?
-In other words, what if adding more resources can occasionally worsen the solution?
-We considered a problem of this form; namely, an ambulance location problem, and the results can be found in Appendix \ref{appendix:c}.
-While the cuts used are not formally valid, with Branch-and-Simulate, we are still able to obtain a strong approximation.
-We strengthen this claim by solving a set of smaller instances by brute force, and confirming that the error is negligable.
-Although this does not prove the claim for the larger instances, for small instances at least, the error is of a lower order than that inherent in the sample-average approximation.
+The Benders cuts and initial cuts derived in this paper are valid because the performance measures are non-increasing.
+The question arises: what if the cuts are only approximately non-increasing?
+In other words, what if adding more resources can \textit{sometimes} make the solution worse.
+In that case, some of the Benders cuts will be too tight and we may cut off an optimal solution.
+But does still constitute a good heuristic?